programmablemike/toggle/README.md

 ### overview

-The name _toggle_ was chosen because it provides a semi-opinionated method for managing feature flags.
+The name _Toggle_ was chosen because it provides a semi-opinionated method for managing feature flags.
 Current home-rolled feature flag systems often end up with a murky binary enable/disable pattern for features that can lead to confusion. ("What does it mean to enable the `DisableFeatureX` flag?")

 Toggle tries to side step this issue by having an opinion; things are _toggled_ (think "light switch") to be either _on_ or _off_.
-This leads to shorter feature names (`FeatureX` instead of `EnableFeatureX`) with a very clear understanding of what toggling it on means ("`MyFeatureX` is enabled").
+This leads to shorter feature names (`FeatureX` instead of `EnableFeatureX`) with a cleaner understanding of what toggling it on means ("`FeatureX` is enabled").
 This however necessitates that any behavior to be toggled must be described in terms of being on or off.

 One design consideration is that toggle is for _feature flagging and is not a general configuration management tool_.
 It does not support switches for non-boolean values (eg. `ApiTimeoutInSeconds`) and is unlikely to in the future.
 For these cases a general purpose configuration tool should be used instead.
 Ignoring non-binary use cases allows Toggle to be very performant even in high-traffic environments that may make thousands of lookups per second.